leandro2r/promobot/README.md

 # PromoBot

-Promobot is a web scraper made using the python libraries Requests and Selenium together with BeautifulSoup.
-This solution monitors the main Brazilian promotion sites by searching keywords occurrences and reporting to a Telegram channel.
+Promobot is a customizable web scraper made with some of the most used python libraries for this purpose such as Requests, Selenium, and BeautifulSoup.
+This solution monitors the main Brazilian (and now also Canadian) promotion sites by searching keywords occurrences and reporting to a Telegram channel.

+It was built to support any websites in different languages, once the algorithm look at HTML tags on the URL's page where you can customize them in the `config/promobot.yml` in accordance with the country/region list (BR, CA, etc).

 ## Requirements